-Whenever the performance of any act is required or prohibited by the provisions of Section Error!
-Reference source not found.5.22-or a related provision of Sections Error!
-Reference source not found.5.29.3 or Error!
-Reference source not found.5.29.4, a failure to comply with those provisions shall constitute a violation of this chapter.
+Whenever the performance of any act is required or prohibited by the provisions of Section 5.22 or a related provision of Sections 5.29.3 Or 5.29.4, a failure to comply with those provisions shall constitute a violation of this chapter.
 The Planning Manager may issue a stop work order on the remaining portion of construction or may refuse the issuance of building permits or certificates of occupancy.
 The Planning Manager may also cause such work, as necessary for compliance with this chapter, to be performed and the expense of work performed shall become a debt to the City from the landowner and may be collected as a single Lot assessment under Section 1:292 of this Code, or in any other manner in which an indebtedness due the City may be collected.
 Additional enforcement provisions are included in Chapter 100 of this Code and the Michigan Construction Code.